 An Associate of Science in Nursing degree is a two-year program that prepares you to take the NCLEX board exam and become a Registered Nurse.
 The Associate of Science in Nursing (ASN) education program on the SBU-Springfield campus provides basic foundational nursing knowledge and skills for the registered nurse generalist, and prepares you to sit for the National Council of State Boards licensures examination for Registered Nurses.
-Completion of the program does not guarantee eligibility to take the licensure examination.
+Completion of the nursing associate's program does not guarantee eligibility to take the licensure examination.

 Other programs available for those that qualify include the LPN and Paramedic Bridge programs for those currently possessing a Missouri license, transfer admissions from other accredited nursing programs, and concurrent enrollment in the Bachelor of Science in Nursing (BSN) degree completion program.

 All general education and prerequisite courses are offered on the Springfield campus, so you may begin your nursing degree program on the Bolivar or Springfield campuses.
 The University offers a science incentive program to pre-nursing students.
-If you take the prerequisite science coursework through SBU, you can earn up to $500 per semester of ASN tuition credit for up to four semesters.
+If you take the prerequisite science coursework through SBU, you can earn up to $500 per semester of tuition credit toward your ASN degree for up to four semesters.